 - Commit to an initial three-year member enrollment (thereafter coverage may be renewed annually)

-- Have at least one full-time employee on staff
+- Have at least one paid employee on staff

 - Maintain annual membership in California Special Districts Association (CSDA)

-Workers Compensation Sample Resolution for Covering Governing Body Members and/or Volunteers
+Workers’ Compensation Coverage for Governing Body Members and/or Volunteers

 Section 3363.5 of the California Labor Code provides that a person who performs voluntary service for a public agency as designated and authorized by the Governing Body of the agency or its designee, shall, upon adoption of a resolution by the Governing Body of the agency so declaring, be deemed to be an employee for workers’ compensation purposes.
 Thus, if such a resolution is adopted, and the volunteer is injured while performing duties for the agency, the volunteer is entitled to receive workers’ compensation benefits and their exclusive remedy for recovery against the agency is through the Workers’ Compensation system.